Geethanjali (1989 film): Legacy

 Geethanjali made Nagarjuna a heartthrob among Telugu audiences, attracting a significant female following and marking a turning point in his career.
-Released five months before another major hit, Siva, both films solidified Nagarjuna's appeal to both class and mass audiences, paving the way for future blockbusters.
+Released five months before another major hit, Shiva, both films solidified Nagarjuna's appeal to both class and mass audiences, paving the way for future blockbusters.
 Girija's costumes from the film became popular among the younger generation, while Nagarjuna's hairstyle set a trend.
 Mani Ratnam also gained considerable recognition in Andhra Pradesh due to this film.
+The song "O Papa Laali" inspired the title of the Telugu dubbed version of Keladi Kannmanii, which had lyrics by Rajasri.
 The Tamil version of the song "O Papa Laali" is played by Pazham (Dhanush) in Thiruchitrambalam (2022).